walkiisun/M5Dot/README.md

     Move into the System Folder on the server and run the following command:

     ```
-    python3 MQTT_Revieve.py
+    python3 MQTT_Reciever.py
     ```

-3. Pick which program you want to run and upload it to the M5 Stick-C. For more information head to the [M5 Stick-C folder](https://github.com/walkiisun/M5Dot/tree/main/M5%20Stick-C).
+3. **Pick which program you want to run and upload it to the M5 Stick-C.** For more information head to the [M5 Stick-C folder](https://github.com/walkiisun/M5Dot/tree/main/M5%20Stick-C).

 That is it!.
 Once the a program is downloaded onto the M5 Stick-C and the server files are downladed onto the server and started, the data will be collected and written to the database.
 The dashboards can be found [here](https://github.com/walkiisun/M5Dot/blob/main/Dashboards.md).